-Rollart will be used for free skating, inline, dance (solo and couples), pairs, quartets, show and precision.
+Rollart will be used for free skating, inline, dance (solo and couples), pairs and precision.

-Six (6) months prior to the date of commencement of the World Championships, each national federation shall inform the World Skate ATC of their available data operators and event managers.
+Six (6) months prior to the date of commencement of the World Championships, each National Federation shall inform the World Skate Artistic Technical Committee of their available data operators and event managers.

-At least one (1) data operator and one (1) event manager must be from a country other than that of the organizing national federation.
+At least one (1) data operator and one (1) event manager must be from a country other than that of the organizing National Federation.